REJUVENATE THROUGH THE FEET

 We know that footwear choices can result in a tight feeling of the feet (as can other factors) and that you can feel tightness in your feet despite them not being swollen.
 If you can, set your feet free of shoes, socks even!
 A lot of people will wear shoes when they’re not in the comfort of their own homes.
 There are however situations where it might be appropriate to go barefoot.

-Your feet are highly rich in sensory and can sense pain, temperature and touch, or pressure.
+Your feet are highly rich in sensory.
+They can sense pain, temperature, touch or pressure.
 Then there's proprioception which refers to receptors in your joints, muscles, and the tendons of your foot and the way they feedback to your brain about the position and movement of your foot.
 What a remarkable and complex structure the foot is.
+Some simple Do’s and Don’ts:

 DO